workers-safety/workers-safety-website/content/features/services/workplace-safety.md

 +++
 draft = false
-title = "Unlawful Dismissals"
-type = "page"
+title = "Workplace Safety and Insurance Board" type = "page"

 +++
 Workers covered by _Workplace Safety and Insurance Act_ have the right to claim benefits from the Workplace Safety and Insurance Board (WSIB).
 Benefits can include loss of earnings benefits (also known as workers’ compensation) or healthcare coverage.
 The WSIB also assists with return to work and retraining.
-We provide advice for all WSIB issues but representation only in specific types of claim issues like Work Transition Services appeals as well as Occupational Disease appeals.
+We provide advice for all WSIB issues but representation only in specific types of claim issues like **Work Transition Services** appeals as well as **Occupational Disease** appeals.

 * * *